-Complaints and Investigations of Sexual Harassment

-All complaints or information about sexual harassment will be investigated, whether that information was reported in verbal or written form.
-An investigation of any complaint, information, or knowledge of suspected sexual harassment will be prompt, thorough, and started and completed as soon as possible.
+Complaints and Investigations of Harassment, Discrimination, and Retaliation retaliation will be prompt, thorough, and started and completed as soon as possible.
 The investigation will be kept confidential to the extent possible.
-All individuals involved, including those making a harassment claim, witnesses, and alleged harassers deserve a fair and impartial investigation.
+All individuals involved, including those making a harassment, discrimination, or retaliation claim, witnesses, and alleged perpetrators deserve a fair and impartial investigation.